Matsumotorise/WorstGame/README.md

 # About
-+ Half baked Java game I made in High school.
++ A simple Java game that has no particular purpose at the moment.
 + Not everything is well optimized.

 # Compile